peter/jsonapitest/README.md

 ## TODO

 * Response assertions
+* Handle case where the server cannot be reached (response is undefined)
+* Need verbose mode for debugging - log curl statements of requests?
+* Ability to compare objects with util.equalValues?
 * Example using Parse REST API
 * Execution order of suites
 * Execution order of tests within suites